elena-kolevska/redis-bloom-filters/README.md

 BF.MEXISTS unique_visitors 31.76.98.208 31.76.98.209
 ```

-I encourage to visit the [RedisBloom website](https://oss.redislabs.com/redisbloom/Bloom_Commands), there are a more commands you could explore and have fun with.
+I encourage to visit the [RedisBloom website](https://oss.redislabs.com/redisbloom/Bloom_Commands), there are a few more interesting commands you could explore and have fun with.

 ---